steadramon/ESPGeiger/docs/hardware/espgeigerhw.md

 ## Technical Notes

 - Please use a reliable 5V DC supply.
 Whilst the overall power requirement is low, a stable 5V is required for the High Voltage circuit.

+A project box or enclosure is highly suggested.
+Do not to touch any conductive region to the right of, or below, the OLED display  when the Geiger tube is powered ON.
+An enclosure is not absolutely necessary, but if you choose not use an enclosure, remember to be extra careful with the high voltage regions.

 ## Compatible Geiger Muller Tubes